sedoo/unidoo/docs/unidoo-player/README.md

 The **data** parameter has to be filled with an object containing fields **levels** and **entries** :

-- **levels** contains an array of levels definition.
+- the field **levels** is optional, it contains an array of levels definition.
 Display order use the alphabetical sort of *name* field values.
 Definition example :

 ```
     "levels": [